volrathbugge/norsk/README.md

 # norsk
-A most-have header-only library for c/c++
+A must-have header-only library for C/C++

 Example:
 ```C